St John Plessington Catholic College

 KS4

-The curriculum we offer at key stage 4 is broad and balanced and provides a platform to enable our students to progress to further academic studies at A level or to follow a vocational, work-related pathway.
+The curriculum we offer at key stage 4 is progressively and succinctly developed from key stage 3.
+It is ambitious, broad and balanced and provides a platform to enable our students to progress to further academic studies at A level or to follow a vocational/work-related pathway.

 The journey towards becoming a successful life-long learner starts at an earlier age, but key stage 4 is extremely pivotal in determining the options/pathways available to students later in life.
 The subjects we offer our students equip them with life-long skills of literacy, numeracy and independence.